๐ŸŽผIntro to Music

 Why This Matters

-Musical notation is the universal written language of music—it's how composers communicate their ideas across centuries and continents, and how performers decode exactly what to play.
-When you're tested on notation, you're not just being asked to identify symbols; you're demonstrating that you understand how pitch, rhythm, duration, and expression work together to create music on the page.
+Musical notation is the universal written language of music.
+It's how composers communicate their ideas across centuries and continents, and how performers decode exactly what to play.
+When you're tested on notation, you're not just identifying symbols; you're showing that you understand how pitch, rhythm, duration, and expression work together on the page.

-Think of notation as a complete communication system with different components handling different jobs.
-Some symbols tell you what to play (pitch), others tell you when and how long (rhythm and duration), and still others tell you how to play it (dynamics and articulation).
-Don't just memorize what each symbol looks like—know what musical problem each one solves and how they work together to give performers everything they need.
+Notation is a complete communication system where different symbols handle different jobs.
+Some tell you what to play (pitch), others tell you when and how long (rhythm and duration), and still others tell you how to play it (dynamics and articulation).
+Don't just memorize what each symbol looks like.
+Know what musical problem each one solves and how symbols work together to give performers everything they need.

 Pitch Organization: Where Notes Live